 ERISA-qualified retirement plans have transfer restrictions that protect the funds in your account from creditors.
 The Supreme Court has ruled that this transfer restriction is enforceable in bankruptcy and excludes ERISA-qualified plans from property of the bankruptcy estate.
-As a result, an ERISA qualified 401k account can't be used to pay your creditors.
+As a result, an ERISA-qualified 401k account can't be used to pay your creditors.

 If your retirement plan is included in the bankruptcy estate, federal and state laws provide exemptions to protect your account in bankruptcy.
-Regardless of which state you live in, federal law protects all retirement accounts that are exempt from taxation under certain sections of the Internal Revenue Code.
+Regardless of which state you live in, federal law protects all retirement accounts exempt from taxation under certain sections of the Internal Revenue Code.

 If you withdraw money from your retirement account and purchase other assets or place the money in a regular bank account before filing your case, it won't receive the special protections afforded to retirement funds.
-In addition, if your retirement plan is fraudulent or otherwise not a legitimate retirement account, it won’t be protected in bankruptcy.
+Also, your retirement plan won't be protected in bankruptcy if it is fraudulent or otherwise not a legitimate retirement account.
+Find out about protecting bank accounts in bankruptcy.

-Updated: April 2, 2019
+Updated: April 20, 2022